Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Probabilistic Concurrent Outcome Logic

 Recall from \Cref{sec:pomset} that invariant sensitive execution requires the invariant states to be drawn from a finite set.
 For this reason, $I$ must be a \emph{finitary} basic assertion; formally, $\mathsf{finitary}(I)$ iff $\sem{I}_\Gamma$ is a finite set for any context $\Gamma$.
 The formal validity definition of \pcol triples is below.

-\begin{definition}[\pcol Triples] The \pcol triple $I\vDash_m\triple\varphi{C}\psi$ is valid iff for all $\Gamma\colon\mathsf{LVar}\to\mathsf{Val}$, $\mu$ , and probability spaces $\P$, $\P_F$, and $\P' \in \P\diamond_m \P_F$ such that $\P' \preceq \mu$ and $\Gamma,\P\vDash\varphi\sep\sure{I}$, then:
+\begin{definition}[\pcol Triples] The \pcol triple $I\vDash_m\triple\varphi{C}\psi$ is valid iff for all $\Gamma\colon\mathsf{LVar}\to\mathsf{Val}$, $\mu$, and probability spaces $\P$, $\P_F$, and $\P' \in \P\diamond_m \P_F$ such that $\P' \preceq \mu$ and $\Gamma,\P\vDash\varphi\sep\sure{I}$, then:

 \end{definition} As in many separation logics, frame preservation is built into the semantics of the triples \cite{birkedal2007relational,iris}; in addition to quantifying over a probability space $\P$ to satisfy $\varphi$, we also quantify over a probability space $\P_F$, which describes unused resources and is preserved by the program execution.
 As with the separating conjunction, we will omit the $m$ when $m=\st$.
-In addition, since we defined probability spaces to operate over memories $\mem S$, without $\bot$, this makes the definition of triples \emph{fault avoiding}, which is also a standard choice for separation logics \cite{yang2002semantic}.
+In addition, since we defined probability spaces to operate over memories $\mem S$, without $\bot$, our triples are \emph{fault avoiding}, which is also a standard choice for separation logics \cite{yang2002semantic}.
 That is, if $I\vDash\triple\varphi{C}\psi$ is valid, then we know that $C$ will not encounter a memory fault starting from a distribution satisfying $\varphi$.

 These triples also imply almost sure termination, or \emph{total correctness}.
+We chose to pursue total correctness, as it aligns with probabilistic liveness properties that we are interested in (\eg see \Cref{sec:von-neumann}).
+In the probabilistic context, there is no single natural notion of partial correctness, and nontermination breaks parallel composition; composing a thread with a nonterminating thread alters the behavior of the first thread even without shared state.

 In the remainder of this section, we will present inference rules for deriving \pcol triples.
 We write $I\vdash_m\triple\varphi{C}\psi$ to mean that a triple is derivable using these rules.
 All of the rules are sound with respect to \Cref{def:triple}.

 \begin{restatable}[Soundness]{theorem}{soundnessthm} For all of the rules in \Cref{fig:cmd-rules,fig:csl-rules,fig:structural-rules,fig:while-rule}, if $I\vdash_m\triple\varphi{C}\psi$ then $I\vDash_m\triple\varphi{C}\psi$. \end{restatable}